 Jefferson is an experienced 14 year trial and appellate attorney having handled cases in multiple Texas and federal courts, including the Texas Supreme Court and the U.S. Fifth Circuit Court of Appeals.
 Jefferson has represented clients before state and federal bodies including the Internal Revenue Service and is licensed to practice in U.S. Tax Court.
-Prior to joining ZMFFJ, Jefferson handled over 30 appeals.
+Prior to joining ZMF, Jefferson handled over 30 appeals.

 Specialists in Tax Litigation